Hours for Summer 2025

 The museum is located in the Jerry Falwell Library on Liberty University’s Campus.
 Learn more about our location and parking.

 Historically, U.S. military chaplains have performed many roles.
 They have preached, acted as personal counselors, cared for the sick and dying, handled military postal services, administered literacy programs, and in some cases even joined in battle.
-View the following exhibits and more at the Chaplains Museum.
+View the following Chaplains Museum exhibits and research sources and explore our online collections catalog.

 Take the accessible-friendly route to the Chaplains Museum.